 Guinness Draught Braised Beef Short Ribs is my go-to St. Patricks Day meal (well, next to Corned Beef and Cabbage).
 This dish is similar to Beef Bourguignon; substitute the wine with Guinness Draught beer in the braising process.
 I’ve tried Guinness Extra Stout, but it’s a bit too bitter, so stick with the original Guinness Draught for best results.

 The classic take on this dish is to braise the beef short ribs in rendered bacon drippings for an extra level of richness.
-However, because the dish is already so rich with beef bone-based sauce, I’ve skipped this step and used sunflower oil to sear the short ribs.
-Any neutral flavored oil will do.
+However, I’ve skipped this step because the dish is already rich with beef bone-based sauce and used sunflower oil to sear the short ribs.
+Any neutral-flavored oil will do.

 An Alternative to Short Ribs

-While I’m using beef short ribs in this recipe, it works with several different cuts.
+While I’m using beef short ribs in this recipe, it works with several cuts.
 Brisket or chuck/braising steaks cut into cubes work as well.
-Essentially any tough cut requiring a long braising time can benefit from this method.
-This dish is really easy to make and very forgiving since you are braising covered in the oven.
+Essentially any tough amount requiring a long braising time can benefit from this method.
+This dish is straightforward to make and very forgiving since you are braising covered in the oven.

 Guinness Draught Braised Beef Short Ribs

 - A large heavy bottom pot.
 Cast iron works best, or alternatively, porcelain.
 Preferably one with a well fitted lid.